mlpack/ensmallen/doc/optimizers.md

 ## NSGA2

-*An optimizer for aribitrary multi-objective functions.*
+*An optimizer for arbitrary multi-objective functions.*

 NSGA2 (Non-dominated Sorting Genetic Algorithm - II) is a multi-objective optimization algorithm.
 The algorithm works by generating a candidate population from a fixed starting point.
 At each stage of optimization, a new population of children is generated.
 This new population along with its predecessor is sorted using non-domination as the metric.
 Following this, the population is further segregated into fronts.
 A new population is generated from these fronts having size equal to that of the starting population.